EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 }
 ```

-Error handling in Go is not very well received by many developers, who consider it inferior to other languages.
+Error handling in Go it's a sensitive topic among developers, who consider it inferior to other languages.

-The following pattern will be very recurrent and will repeat itself multiple times in your code, violating the DRY maxim.
+The following pattern will be recurrent and will repeat itself multiple times in your code, violating the DRY maxim.

 ```go
 if err != nil {